-Do you remember the questions game, in which the contestant had named an object in mind, and the others was challenged to learn it in a certain number of questions.
+Do you remember the questions game, in which the contestant had named an object in mind, and the others were challenged to learn it in a certain number of questions?
 If they could, they won.
 If not, the contestant walked away with the prize.

 Here are the 20 questions we have chosen, and the areas they explore: